 The conf override neutron_plugin_type variable defines the core ML2 plugin, and only one plugin can be defined at any given time.
 The conf override neutron_plugin_types variable can contain a list of additional ML2 plugins to load.
 Make sure that only compatible ML2 plugins are loaded at all times.
-The SR-IOV ML2 plugin is known to work with openvswitch (ml2.ovs) ML2 plugin.
+The SR-IOV ML2 plugin is known to work with the linuxbridge (ml2.lxb) and openvswitch (ml2.ovs) ML2 plugins. ml2.lxb is the standard activated core ML2 plugin.